The 9 Hour Small Business Tune-Up

 As for security, firms that you would outsource your jobs to may be even stricter than you are.
 They must practice confidentiality in order to stay in business.
 Check with the Better Business Bureau to determine a company’s reputation.
 Also, keep in mind that bringing in a new employee to do the job in-house can bring its own security problems.

 Can you save money by preparing your own taxes?
 Yes, you can.
 But what are you really saving?

 Do you have time to keep up with the changing tax laws?
 Do you know about all the deductions you can legally take?
-Do you know the tax business?
+Do you understand the tax system and laws?
 Can you learn it?
 Is it wise to get so involved in accounting and taxes, or would you be better off focusing your energy on other aspects of your business?